 Gestational eTRF modestly improves glucose tolerance in young adult males

 To assess glucose homeostasis in the offspring, we conducted insulin tolerance (ITT) and glucose tolerance (GTT) tests between PND 60 and 70.
 Male offspring averaged 15mg/dL higher blood glucose during insulin tolerance testing compared to females (psex=0.0018), but no effect of maternal dietary restriction was evident through linear mixed effect modeling (Figure 2E, pdiet=0.73).
-Summarizing the ITT by calculating the area under the curve (AUC) demonstrated a significant effect of both maternal restriction where eTRF offspring had lower AUC compared to AL offspring, 8.5% and 2.2% lower in females and males respectively (pdiet=0.013) and of sex where males had a higher AUC than females, which is expected in adulthood (psex<0.0001, Figure 2F).
+Summarizing the ITT by calculating the area under the curve (AUC) demonstrated a significant effect of both maternal restriction where eTRF offspring had lower AUC compared to AL offspring, 8.5% and 2.2% lower in females and males respectively (pdiet=0.013).
+As expected, males had a higher AUC than females (psex<0.0001, Figure 2F).
 There was no significant diet:sex interaction.
-The initial response to insulin (the rate of glucose decline over the first 45 minutes) was not significantly different by sex (psex=0.10) or treatment (pdiet=0.83).
+The initial response to insulin (the rate of glucose decline over the first 45 minutes) did not reach significance for sex (psex=0.10) or treatment (pdiet=0.83).
 This suggest that gestational eTRF slightly impairs the response to insulin challenge in adult mice, and that this is largely driven by baseline fasting glucose levels and not by increased fat mass.